BNS6551/BNS-Contracts-Mockup/README.md

 ### 2. Deployment:

-Run npx hardhat run scripts/deploy.js to compile the contracts using the Solidity compiler and deploy the BNBRegistrarController and BaseRegistrarImplementation contracts to your desired Ethereum network.
+Run npx hardhat run scripts/deploy.js to compile the contracts using the Solidity compiler and deploy the `BNBRegistrarController` and `BaseRegistrarImplementation` contracts to your desired BNB network.

 ```
 npx hardhat run scripts/bnb/1deploy.js